The primitive equations with stochastic wind driven boundary conditions: Introduction

-In this article we extend the above results in at least three directions: we first introduce wind driven {\em stochastic} boundary conditions on the surface of the ocean and analyze the primitive equation subject to these boundary conditions as a SPDE.
+In this article we extend the above setting in the following direction: we introduce wind driven {\em stochastic} boundary conditions on the surface of the ocean and analyze the primitive equation subject to these boundary conditions as an SPDE.
 Stochastic wind driven boundary conditions have been considered before within the setting of the shallow water equations e.g. by Cessi and Louazei \cite{CL01} from a modeling point of view.
-For numerical results and statistical analysis of wind stress time series in the context of the Ekman equation, we refer to the work of Buffoni, Cappeletti and Picco \cite{BCP15}.
+For numerical results and statistical analysis of wind stress time series in the context of the Ekman equation, we refer to the work \cite{BCP15} of Buffoni, Cappeletti and Picco.
 Our result seems to be the first rigorous result concerning stochastic boundary conditions driven by wind.
+A similar setting has been considered very recently for the 2-dimensional Navier-Stokes equations in \cite{agresti2023global}.
+More precisely, given a cylindrical Wiener process $W$ on a separable Hilbert space $\cH$ with respect to a filtration $\mathcal{F}$ and adapted functions $H_f$ and $h_b$, we consider for the horizontal velocity of the fluid $V\colon\Omega \times \cD\times (0,T) \rightarrow \IR^2$ and the surface pressure $P_s\colon \Omega \times G \times (0,T)\rightarrow \IR$, where $(\Omega, \mathcal{A},P)$ is a probability space endowed with the filtration $\mathcal{F}$, the equations